nnhubbard/matrixupload2/README.md

 How It Works
 ---

+1. Create an `Asset Builder`.
+2. Configure `Asset Types to Create`.
+Choose only the types that you want to be allowed to upload.
+3. Set the `Create Location`.
+4. Add `%create_form%` to the `Logged In` or `Not Logged In` bodycopy.
+5. Include `jquery.matrixupload2.js` and `matrixupload2.css` in your page or `Design` file.
+Optionally include `Font Awesome` if you want icons to be used for various asset types.
+6. Include the plugin:

-In your `Logged In` or `Not Logged In` bodycopy add the following script:
+In the `Logged In` or `Not Logged In` bodycopy add the following script:

 ```javascript
 $('form[id*="asset_builder"]').matrixUpload();